 How To Use Formulas In Google Sheets

 Formulas are relatively straightforward, even if you are not a math geek.
-Google Sheets uses logical expressions to deliver results depending on the criteria you enter.
-You can see the formula in the actual cell containing said formula or within the formula bar at the top of the Sheet (denoted by FX).
+Google Sheets uses logical expressions to deliver results depending on your entered criteria.
+You can see the formula in the actual cell containing said formula or within the formula bar (fx bar) at the top of the Google Sheet.
 Here’s how to enter a formula in Google sheets.

-- Double click on the cell where you want your formula, and then type “=” without quotes, followed by the formula.
+- Double click on the cell where you want your formula to appear, then type “=” without quotes followed by the formula.

-- Press Enter to save formula or click on another cell.
-The results will appear in the cell while the formula will show in the “fx” box above.
+- Press Enter to save the formula or click on another cell.
+The results will appear in the cell while the formula appears in the “fx” box above.

-In the image example above, the formula entered in cell D3 is shown in the “fx” box at the top while the value appears in the cell.
+In the above image, cell D3’s formula appears in the “fx” box while the actual value appears in the cell.
 The example above adds cells B3 and C3, forming a sum.
 It is a simple formula, but it gives you an idea of how they work.

-Formulas can become complicated, advanced statements capable of functions like sorting, highlighting specific cells based on specified criteria, combining various mathematics for specific cell combinations, and much more.
+Formulas can become complex advanced statements capable of functions like sorting, highlighting specific cells based on specified criteria, combining various mathematics for specific cell combinations, and much more.